 Instantiation and lifecycle of virtualized access network

 A virtualized infrastructure allows for dynamic creation, modification, and teardown of access network instances.
-A new instance of access network is created by the Orchestrator through reservation and assignment of infrastructure resources to that instance.
-Part of the instantiation is the establishment of the transport link toward network management service, subscription services, and access routers.
+A new instance of access network is initiated by the Access Network Operator sending a instantiation request with a template to the Infrastructure Provider, which creates the instance and reserves and assigns infrastructure resources to that instance through the Orchestrator.
+Part of the instantiation is the establishment of the transport links towards coordination and information service, network management service, subscription services, and access routers.

+Figure xx: Virtualized access network instantiation

-After instantiation, the access network initializes its control connections toward subscription services and access routers and gets ready for serving terminals.
+After instantiation by the Infrastructure Provider, the access network initializes its operation, establishes the control connections toward subscription services, and access routers and gets ready for serving terminals.

-During operation, the access network is able to adjust its resources by sending requests to the Orchestrator.
+During operation, the access network is able to adjust its resources by sending requests through the CIS to the Orchestrator of the Infrastructure Provider within the bounds given by the contracts and policies between Access Network Operator and Infrastructure Provider.
 It should be kept in mind that not all resource requests may be successfully fulfilled in the virtualized environment.

-Allocated resources can be released during the runtime of the access network; and it is possible to completely remove an access network by first terminating service to terminals, then tearing down the control connections to NMSs, SSs, and ARs, and finally releasing all resources through instructing the Orchestrator to dissolve the access network instance.
+Allocated resources can be released during the runtime of the access network; and it is possible to completely remove an access network by first terminating service to terminals, then tearing down the control connections to NMSs, SSs, and ARs, and finally releasing all resources through instructing the Orchestrator of the Infrastructure Provider to dissolve the access network instance.

 Multi-instance design and issues